The Wiz (film): Critical reception

+Metacritic, which uses a weighted average, assigned the a score of 53 out of 100, based on 11 critics, indicating "mixed or average" reviews.

 Initial trade reviews for The Wiz from previews at Loew's State 2 in New York City were positive.
 Variety wrote that Universal had a "big, rousing, juicy hit on its hands that should enthrall the young in heart" and that the "cast is virtually flawless".
 It noted that the preview audience "roared, stomped, applauded" their approval of all the numbers.
 It also believed that it was the loudest film ever made.
 The overflowing crowd at the preview required a second showing.

-Charles Ryweck of The Hollywood Reporter called it "truly film magic", and Stephen Traiman of Billboard said, "The Wiz is a wow!"

-However, some critics, especially in New York and Los Angeles, panned The Wiz on its release.
-Many reviewers directed their criticism at Diana Ross, whom they believed to be too old to play Dorothy.
-Most agreed that what had worked so successfully on stage simply did not translate well to the screen.
+Most professional critics published negative reviews for The Wiz upon its release.

+Many reviewers directed their criticism at Diana Ross; who, at 33 years old at the time of filming, was considered to be too old to play Dorothy.
+The Grove Book of Hollywood noted that "the picture finished off Diana Ross's screen career", for the film is Ross's final theatrical feature and her subsequent films premiered on television.

 Hischak's Through the Screen Door: What Happened to the Broadway Musical When It Went to Hollywood criticized "Joel Schumacher's cockamamy screenplay", and called "Believe in Yourself" the score's weakest song.
-He described Diana Ross's portrayal of Dorothy as "cold, neurotic and oddly unattractive", and noted that the film was "a critical and box office bust".
+He described Diana Ross's portrayal of Dorothy as "cold, neurotic and oddly unattractive".

+Leonard Maltin observed how The Wiz has “good musical numbers” and a “fine supporting cast,” but the movie was undermined by a “dreary finale” and “drearier performance” by Ross.

 In his work History of the American Cinema, Harpole characterized the film as "one of the decade's biggest failures" and "the year's biggest musical flop".
-The Grove Book of Hollywood noted that "the picture finished off Diana Ross's screen career", for the film is Ross's final theatrical feature and her subsequent films premiered on television.

 In his 2004 book Blockbuster, Tom Shone referred to The Wiz as "expensive crud".
 In the book Mr. and Mrs. Hollywood, the author criticized the script, noting, "The Wiz was too scary for children, and too silly for adults."
 Ray Bolger, who played the Scarecrow in the 1939 film The Wizard of Oz, did not think highly of The Wiz, stating, "The Wiz is overblown and will never have the universal appeal that the classic MGM musical has obtained."